Muddy eats – The Red Lion, Cranford

 The pub is situated in the heart of Cranford, near Kettering (we had our second Muddy Awards at Cranford Hall) and the village is full of history.
 The Red Lion is the perfect stop after a leisurely amble at Twywell Hills & Dales, both walk and pub are doggy friendly.
 Cheers!

 Good for: Families, people with with fluffy companions and anyone who fancies restaurant quality food.
-It’s a place with a friendly vibe and you’ll feel comfortable straight away, it has everything you’d expect from a quaint village pub and more.
+It’s a place with a friendly vibe and you’ll feel comfortable straight away, it has everything you’d expect from a quaint but modern village pub and more.

 Not for: I’d go so far as to say this pub would suit most people.
 But if pushed, maybe not for anyone expecting a quiet, silver service type experience.
 This place is really friendly, has a warm and welcoming environment and the food is amazing, but it’s not a formal dining experience (and all the better for it I say).